 Andrew Karkoulas was born and raised in Guelph, Ontario.
 Andrew worked his way up through the Guelph Minor Baseball Association until he received a full baseball scholarship to the New York Institute of Technology, an NCAA Division 1 school at Long Island, New York.
 At NYIT, Andrew was a four year starter and a three year captain of the team.
 Andrew was a two way player who doubled as both a starting pitcher and outfielder.
 Throughout his collegiate career, he received many awards including, Team MVP, Gold Glove award and Senior Athlete of the Year.
 As well, Andrew also played two summers in NCAA sanctioned summer leagues.
 He was a member of the Lima Locos where he pitched and played first base and was named a league all star.
 The following summer, Andrew played in the Northwoods league for the Thunder Bay Border Cats.
 He was awarded with the silver glove for one of the leagues most outstanding fielders.
-Andrew currently plays for the Guelph Royals where he is the teams starting third baseman and closing pitcher.

 Matt has played at almost every level of professional baseball.
 He has enjoyed more than 10 years playing both collegiately and professionally as a catcher for the San Diego Padres.
 He has also embarked in over 8 years of instructing and coaching after playing.

 Baseball is a passion that is more important then himself.
 He finds it incredibly important to pass and share all knowledge that he was fortunate to obtain.